 To search your metadata, enter keywords into the search box on the LDC Home page.
 The Search tool is accessible in the left navigation toolbar on most pages.

 You can search across the metadata in Lumada Data Catalog in one of three ways:

-Use the search box to perform a global keyword search across all the resources or fields in the cluster.
+Use the search box to perform a global keyword search across all the resources, fields, or business terms in the cluster.

 Run an advanced search.
 Click in the search box and select Advanced Search to open a window for filtering your search results.

 Whichever search you choose, your results appear on the main Search Result page.
 Search results can also be sorted by Relevance, Name, and Average Rating.
 Select Sort by to change your sorting method.

 At any time, click Clear Search under the search box to remove the search results and any keywords in the search box.

 When you enter search keywords, Lumada Data Catalog performs two separate searches and combines the results:

 - A search is performed for full or partial path names, such as /user/hudson/analysis/trend-2016.csv or analysis.

 - A search is performed for all other metadata and sample data, such as the names of files, fields, tables, business terms, and the content of business term descriptions.